Interfaces and Quantum Algebras, I: Stable Envelopes: Preliminaries

 which parameterizes $\cE_{\mathbf{A}'}=\left(\bE_{-\frac1{\tau}} \right)^{{\rm rk}(\mathbf{A}')}$.
 These $z$ will be identified with the elliptic \emph{K\"ahler parameters} later.
 As we can see, holonomies $z$ for the topological symmetries are analogous to flavor holonomies $X$ in most ways.

 However, there is a distinction between the $X$ and $z$ holonomies in how we take the 2d and 1d limits.
-Recall that for flavor symmetries, $\int_B A^{\rm f}$ had to scale as $\tau$ in the limit $\tau\to0$, while $\int_A A^{\rm f}$ was kept constant (here B is the cycle that shrinks in the 2d limit).
+Recall that for flavor symmetries, $\int_B A^{\rm f}$ had to scale as $\tau$ in the limit $\tau\to0$, while $\int_A A^{\rm f}$ was kept constant (recall that in our conventions, in the 2d limit B is the vanishing cycle).
 For the topological symmetry $\mathbf{A}'$, it is $\int_B A^{\rm top}$ that is kept constant, while the dependence on $\int_A A^{\rm top}$ disappears, and we can simply put it to zero.
-Let us understand this point slightly better.
+Let us elucidate this point.